-How NurOwn works
+How does NurOwn work?

-NurOwn uses MSCs harvested from the patient.
+NurOwn aims to help these nerve cells survive by fighting the neurodegeneration process.
+It uses MSCs harvested from the patients themselves.
 MSCs are precursor cells that have the ability to differentiate into various cell types.
-NurOwn’s technology encourages MSCs to develop into cells that secrete neurotrophic factors (NTFs), or factors that promote the growth of nervous tissue.
-NTFs can also help nerve cells survive through their own neuroprotective function.
+NurOwn’s technology encourages MSCs to develop into cells that secrete neurotrophic factors (NTFs).
+NTFs are factors that promote the growth of nervous tissue.
+They also can help nerve cells survive through their own neuroprotective function.

 NurOwn in clinical trials

-The first two, a Phase 1/2 trial (NCT01051882) in 12 patients, and a Phase 2a trial (NCT01777646) in 14 participants, took place in Israel.
+The first two, a Phase 1/2 trial (NCT01051882) in 12 patients, and a Phase 2a trial (NCT01777646) in 14 patients, took place in Israel.
 They tested the safety of both IM and IT administration of NurOwn, as well as any clinical effects.

 BrainStorm Cell has validated the cryopreservation process for NurOwn cells, which preserves MSCs harvested from patients by freezing them in liquid nitrogen.
 This prevents patients from having to undergo repeated harvesting procedures to produce further doses of NurOwn cells.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.